logo for injury-settlement-guide.com

 I was in the back of a fast food restaurant on a break (I work at the restaurant) when a girl came up and started attacking me.
 Can I sue the restaurant for letting this happen on their property, while I was on the clock?

-Disclaimer: Information provided in your response is not formal legal advice, it is generic legal information and is based on the very limited information given in your question.
-You should always get a formal case evaluation from a licensed attorney.
+Disclaimer: Information provided in our response is NOT formal legal advice.
+It is generic legal information based on the very limited information provided.
+Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
+Always get a formal case review from a licensed attorney.

 ANSWER for "Can I sue a restaurant if I got attacked on their property?":

 Suing an employer for the actions of a fellow employee is possible.
-Before doing so there are several questions to be asked.
+Before doing so there are several questions to be asked:

 1. Did your employer allow this woman onto the premises knowing she had a propensity for violence?